thejohncrafter/playlean4/README.md

 This repo just contains some code that I am writing to play with Lean 4 (hence the name).

+I decided to play with another way of defining the algebraic hierarchy.
+The aim is to make algebra more flexible, but for now I can't tell if this approach really has strongs benefits or if it will lead me into more complication than in the mathlib approach.

 I'm currently working on groups.
 I already defined group quotients, and defined some tools for group actions along the way.
 Now I'd like to move on to some basic finite group theory, maybe Lagrange's theorem.